Advanced topics

 min/opt/max

-Checks the width of annular rings on vias.
+Checks the width of annular rings on vias and pads.

 assertion